lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 the following terms: evidence, claim, attestation result, attester, verifier, and relying party.

+The term Certification Request message is defined in {{RFC2986}}.
+Specifications later introduced the term "Certificate Signing Request (CSR)" to refer to Certification Request message.
+While the term "Certification Signing Request" would have been more appropriate, it is not what has been selected.
+While the term CSR is often used in context of PKCS#10 it is equally applicable to other protocols that use a different syntax and even a different encoding.
+We use the terms CSR and Certification Request message interchangeably.

 # Architecture {#architecture}

 {{fig-arch}} shows the high-level communication pattern of the RATS passport